sondregronas/Rom-Detective/README.md

 pyinstaller main.spec
 ```

+Note: if your files are stored on a NAS and you're running as admin, make sure the system user on your PC has access to the network drives (see `run.bat`).
+(This won't be a problem when a GUI is in place)

 ## TO-DO:
 - Add a GUI / config file
 - Complete platforms / default extensions in `src/const.py`